daniellmb/ab-test/README.md

 Then navigate your browser to `http://localhost:<port>/demo/index.html` to see the app running in your browser.

-### Running unit tests
-- Run `npm install` and `bower install` to make sure you have all the development dependencies.
-- Run `bash scripts/test.sh`
-- Re-run tests just change any of your source or test javascript files

 ### End to end testing
 Requires a webserver;